CrystalW123/AI-Documentation/README.md

 In your vscode from inside the jupyter notebook, tomato_leaf_disease_classifier2.ipynb run each cell by **shift + enter** or at the top run the entire code by clicking **run all**

+When running you get a .pkl file which saves the label binarizer (a preprocessing utility often used in machine learning to convert categorical labels into a binary 1 and 0 like dummy variables), it is ignored in the .gitignore file

 📂 Dataset